Skip to content

 Optional: Yes

-An aggregated sessions file CAN be provided at the dataset root.
+An aggregated sessions file is RECOMMENDED to be provided at the dataset root.
 If a root-level sessions file is provided, then it MUST begin with a participant_id column followed immediately after by a session_id column.
-The intent of this root-level sessions file is to describe the sessions in a data set and non-demographic variables changing between sessions.
-Participant's demographic variables should be added to a demographics file, as described above.

 sessions.tsv example: